 When creating financial plans, we think through stress test situations, and make sure to plan for the worst case scenarios.
 We want to plan ahead for if you lose your job, become disabled, if your spouse passes away prematurely, or if you need long-term care.
 That’s why we discuss your emergency reserve balance, insurance policies, and estate planning with you.
 We don’t sell any financial products because we want you to know that if we recommend something, it’s because we believe you need it, and we won’t benefit from it through commissions or in any way.

 Investing in the financial markets can also feel like organizing chaos.
 Our Portfolio Manager, Erik Ringo, has earned his Chartered Financial Analyst designation (CFA) in addition to the Financial Risk Manager (FRM) and Chartered Alternative Investment Analyst (CAIA) designations.
 He worked at T. Rowe Price and was the leading Quantitative Analyst for one of T. Rowe Price’s flagship multi-asset funds and, among many other things, helped to manage risk.
 Erik takes the time to position our clients’ portfolios appropriately based on his perception of exposures to a number of market risks.
-At our firm, we always start with a detailed financial plan so we can understand your investment needs.
-After presenting your financial plan, our next step is an investment meeting, where Erik will educate you more on our investment philosophy and how he will manage your portfolio.
+During an investment meeting, Erik will educate you more on our investment philosophy and how he will manage your portfolio.
 We will present a detailed financial plan to you and explain the many ways investment management will be integrated with financial planning throughout your life.

 In reality, life is full of fireworks.
 The chaos of life will come, and a financial advisor can help you to plan appropriately and re-adjust accordingly.
 We want to help you to enjoy your life without having to worry about the financial implications of life’s many fireworks.
 Enjoy your Fourth of July celebration and contact us to talk more about the importance of working with a financial planner.